Airbnb Tax Rules Explained

 Frequently Asked Questions

-Yes.
-Airbnb income is generally taxable and must be reported on your tax return, even if you do not receive a tax form.
+Yes, Airbnb income is generally taxable and must be reported on your tax return, even if you do not receive a tax form.